cdl-geneseo/geneseo-dictionary/T/Tea.md

 # Tea

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Tea

 Created by  Emily Ecija on May 05, 2022

 (noun) gossip, usually about someone you know.I can't wait to tell you the tea about Jessica!(Ecija, S-Z, 2022)